 When practicing mindfulness, a person focuses their attention on emotions, thoughts, sensations, and the surrounding environment in an accepting and non-judgmental way.

-This is often easier than it sounds, and does not require you to stay still and silent.
-Many people choose to practice mindfulness with a “crutch”—for example, a coloring book, music, play-doh, or other activities that pleasantly engage the senses.
+This is often easier than it sounds, and does not require you to stay still.
+Many people choose to practice mindfulness with a “crutch”—for example, a coloring book, music, play-doh, or other activities that engage the senses.

 There are a number of different evidence-based mindfulness treatments.